MartinReinhard10/In-Situ_Soil_Optode_Control/README.md

   -   Install Python and Jupyter Notebook extensions in VS code

-- Open VS Code and set the working directory to the folder containing the scripts for controlling the system
+- Open VS Code and clone the directory from GitHub.

 - Create a Virtual Environment in working directory in VS code terminal: ```` python3 -m venv .venv --system-site-packages ````